 - 1992: unlisted

 - 1989: 6 baby boys named Georgemichael [debut]

 - 1988: unlisted

-The SSA omits spaces and hyphens, so no doubt some of these Georgemichaels were actually named “George Michael” (two first names) or “George-Michael.”
+The SSA omits spaces and hyphens, so no doubt some of these Georgemichaels were actually named “George Michael” or “George-Michael.”

 Last week’s post on Yan Ebyam reminded me of Maeby, which has appeared on the SSA’s baby name list three times so far:

 - 2006: 6 baby girls named Maeby [debut]